evantoh/customer_management/README.md

 - Managing relationships between customers,business and location
 - RESTful API endpoints for creating, retrieving, updating, and deleting data

+## Authentication

+This API uses basic authentication to secure access to its endpoints.
+To authenticate requests, clients must include an `Authorization` header with a base64-encoded username and password in the format `Basic <credentials>`.

+### Obtaining Credentials

+To obtain credentials, users can register for an account and provide their username and password.
+The server verifies the credentials and responds with a token that can be used for subsequent requests.

+### Using Credentials

+Once a client has obtained credentials, they can include them in the `Authorization` header of their requests to authenticate.

 ## Endpoints

 ### Customer API Endpoints